AI-generated

 • Procedural Issues:

-• Whether a petition for certiorari under Rule 64 is the proper remedy to challenge a decision of the COA in an administrative disciplinary case.
+• Whether a petition for certiorari under Rule 64 is the proper remedy to assail a COA decision in an administrative disciplinary case

 • Substantive Issues:

-• Whether the COA committed grave abuse of discretion amounting to lack or excess of jurisdiction in finding petitioners guilty of Grave Misconduct for receiving unauthorized benefits from MWSS.
+• Whether the COA committed grave abuse of discretion in finding petitioners guilty of Grave Misconduct and Violation of Reasonable Office Rules and Regulations

 Ruling